 Gluten-free - Use your favorite GF pasta.

 Additions - Add cooked beans to make this pasta dish even more filling.
 Cannelini or chickpeas are perfect here.
+Pre-baked and cubed tofu is also delicious in this dish and adds a fun and different texture plus even more nutrition.

 Olive oil - if you don't need oil-free, feel free to add olive oil to the finished dish for extra richness.